e-Spirit/firstspirit-module-gradle-plugin/README.md

 compile 'com.espirit.moddev.components:annotations:1.5.0'

 The annotations should be self explanatory.
 If a component doesn't provide annotations, it won't be treated for module.xml generation.
 You could add tags to your module.xml template by hand in this case.
+Please note, if you are using an @WebAppComponent annotation with a webXml attribute, you need to have a matching file inside your project.
+Otherwise your .fsm cannot be installed on the FirstSpirit server.

 ### Examples